 Indicator W9.3-Volume of water supplied to non-residential customers Definition The volume of water, potable and non-potable, excluding recycled water and urban stormwater supplied by the utility to non-residential properties during the reporting year, in megalitres (ML).
-General supporting notes year, in megalitres (ML).
-Non-residential residential customers include: commercial, industrial and municipal customers agricultural customers including irrigation of crops, forestry and livestock water treatment process water, e.g. mains flushing and other consumption due to operations fire services and excludes: water supplied to managed aquifer recharge schemes (reported under W31) environmental releases (reported under W31 or W13).
-The reported volume includes: water received from other service providers unbilled authorised consumption, unauthorised consumption and real and apparent losses for the potable and non-potable systems-metered volumes should be based on customer metering data and information on estimates should be included in the associated footnote and excludes: recycled water urban stormwater.
+General supporting Non-residential residential customers include: ✓ commercial, industrial and municipal customers ✓ agricultural customers including irrigation of crops, forestry and livestock ✓ water treatment process water, e.g. mains flushing and other consumption due to operations ✓ fire services and excludes: X water supplied to managed aquifer recharge schemes (reported under W31) X environmental releases (reported under W31 or W13).
+The reported volume includes: ✓ water received from other service providers notes ✓ unbilled authorised consumption, unauthorised consumption and real and apparent losses for the potable and non-potable systems-metered volumes should be based on customer metering data and information on estimates should be included in the associated footnote and excludes: X recycled water X urban stormwater.
 Note, the unbilled authorised consumption, unauthorised consumption and real and apparent losses for the potable system are reported separately under W10.1 as the volume of non-revenue water.

 Indicator W31 -Volume of water returned to surface water or groundwater from the urban water supply system Definition The volume of water, potable and non-potable, returned by the utility to surface water or groundwater from the urban water supply system during the reporting year, in megalitres (ML).
-General supporting notes The reported volume includes: raw water water supplied to managed aquifer recharge water received from other service providers water that has been subjected to treatment for use and subsequently returned to surface water unmetered volumes-information on estimates should be included in the associated footnote environmental releases made from the potable supply system, i.e. after treatment-releases from the potable supply system should be noted in the associated footnote and excludes: recycled water urban stormwater.
+General supporting notes The reported volume includes: ✓ urban stormwater.

 Indicator W13-Volume of water returned as environmental flows from outside of the urban water supply system Definition The volume of non-potable water returned by the utility to the environment during the reporting year, in megalitres (ML).
 Environmental flows are: released under a specific environmental management plan prepared in conjunction with and/or approved by the appropriate regulator.
-The reported volume includes: General environmental releases made from outside of the urban water supply system, i.e. before treatment unmetered volumes-information on estimates should be included in the associated footnote supporting and excludes: notes water that has been subjected to treatment for use and subsequently returned to surface water (reported under W31) accidental or unintentional releases, unless they are incorporated into the environmental flow management regime-clarification should be sought from the State or Territory regulator on any component of unintended releases to be included in environmental flows x recycled water x urban stormwater.
+General The reported volume includes: environmental releases made from outside of the urban water supply system, i.e. before treatment unmetered volumes-information on estimates should be included in the associated footnote supporting and excludes: notes water that has been subjected to treatment for use and subsequently returned to surface water (reported under W31) accidental or unintentional releases, unless they are incorporated into the environmental flow management regime-clarification should be sought from the State or Territory regulator on any component of unintended releases to be included in environmental flows x recycled water × urban stormwater.